-- You can create nearly all the features you need for a directory website without complex PHP coding.
+- Without complex PHP coding, you can create nearly all the features you need for a directory website.

 4. Choose a reliable web host

-A good web host will be important especially as your website’s traffic grows, putting further strain on your web infrastructure.
+A good web host will be important, especially as your website’s traffic grows, further straining your web infrastructure.

-Whatever web host you choose will have to be able to handle sudden spikes in traffic, be reliable so you don’t suffer any issues with your site and be able to ensure your website runs quickly for your customers.
+Whatever web host you choose will have to handle sudden spikes in traffic, be reliable so you don’t suffer any issues with your site, and be able to ensure your website runs quickly for your customers.

-One of the best web hosts is Bluehost which has 15 years of WordPress experience, offers free one-year domain registration and free ad credits among other perks.
+One of the best web hosts is Bluehost, which has 20 years of WordPress experience, offers free one-year domain registration and free ad credits among other perks.

-There are also a number of other great hosting options.
+There are also many other great hosting options.
 Check out Colorlib’s guide to the best web hosting services to see which one fits your requirements.

 5. Make your website stand out with a great directory theme